 Incomplete or Irregular Ballots.
-Ballots that fail to provide the information to determine the Class to which they apply shall be counted, subject only to contrary determinations by the but not expressly voted either to accept or reject the Plan will be counted as a vote to accept the
+Ballots that fail to provide the information to determine the Class to which they apply shall be counted, subject only to contrary determinations by the Court, in the Class determined by the Chapter 11 Debtor.
+Ballots that are signed and returned but not expressly voted either to accept or reject the Plan will be counted as a vote to accept the Plan.